Red Wave: An American in the Soviet Music Underground

 By Joanna Stingray and Madison Stingray

-The colorful story of America’s only musician to participate in the clandestine world of Leningrad punk and rock n’ roll
+The story of the American musician who opened the clandestine world of Leningrad punk and rock n’ roll to the West

-Interviews with musicians and Stingray’s extensive collection of photographs fill out her inspiring and poetic memoir.
+Interviews with musicians and Stingray’s extensive collection of photographs fill out her inspiring and poetic book.

 Joanna Fields was born in California brought up to mistrust Communism, so as soon as she could, in 1984 she went to the Soviet Union.
 She met underground rock musicians like Boris Grebenshchikov and his band Akvarium, banned from releasing music or playing official concerts and thought someone should get their music out to the West.
 Joanna has now written an account of her tape smuggling years as she shuttled across the Iron Curtain and released a groundbreaking double LP called Red Wave, featuring four underground bands and music that many in the West simply thought didn’t exist.
 Of course she needed a code name.
 She chose Stingray.

-– BBC Newsday, listen to full clip here
+– BBC Newsday, Rock ‘n’ roll through the Iron Curtain, listen to full clip here.

 The music on Red Wave – which ranges from the ska-tinged pop of Kino to the brooding, introspective songwriting of Grebenschikov – was recorded mostly in cramped living rooms transformed into home studios with borrowed two-track and eight-track equipment.
 The lyrics, sung in Russian (a translated lyric sheet is provided), are not overtly political.
 But veiled reference to politics shine through, as does a keen awareness of progressive Western rock.